ashwinmali3107/Car_Price_Prediction-ML-Project-/README.md

 # Car_Price_Prediction-ML-Project-
-his is a car price prediction model.
+This is a car price prediction model.
 The data set in this is taken from Kaggle website